mobilecoinfoundation/mcips/text/0043-block-metadata.md

 ```

 ## Historical AVRs
-With `BlockMetadata`, consumers of the blockchain no longer need a Watcher DB.
+With `BlockMetadata`, consumers of the blockchain may not need a Watcher DB.
-Ledger DB will default to reading AVRs from `BlockMetadata`, and fall back to a
+Ledger DB can default to reading AVRs from `BlockMetadata` (using the
+aforementioned signing key history to authenticate the metadata signature),
+using the AVR to verify the enclave key used for the block signature, and fall back
-lookup table containing AVRs for older blocks.
+to a lookup table containing AVRs for older blocks.

 MobileCoin Foundation will publish a bootstrap file defining this lookup table
 with historical consensus enclave AVRs, up to when consensus nodes publish